Choosing the right vehicle for your charitable giving goals

 To provide a source of funding for the long-term support of the charities you care about, you can recommend how your donations are invested within the DAF and make grant recommendations later.
 This will allow for potential tax-free growth and potentially enable you to provide more funding to the charities that you care about.

-Donating with a DAF helps streamline your recordkeeping and consolidates your tax receipts in one centralized, online location.
+Donating with a DAF can, in general, help streamline your recordkeeping and consolidate your tax receipts in one centralized, online location.
 Generally, DAFs allow you to remain anonymous when you recommend grants to charities, if remaining anonymous is your wish.
 You can establish a DAF in your family's name and recommend successors to continue your family's legacy of philanthropic giving.

 If you establish a DAF, be aware that while you choose where to make grant recommendations, the sponsoring charity has ultimate control over the grants.
 Grants cannot be used to support non-charitable entities or be used to satisfy binding pledges.